The Shining (film): Plot

-Wendy finds Jack's manuscript with "All work and no play makes Jack a dull boy" written repeatedly with differing formats.
-When Jack threatens her life, Wendy knocks him unconscious with a baseball bat and locks him in the kitchen pantry, but she and Danny cannot leave due to Jack having previously sabotaged the hotel's two-way radio and snowcat.
-Back in their hotel room, Danny says "redrum" aloud multiple times and even writes the word on the bathroom door.
-Wendy sees the word in the mirror and realizes that the word is actually "murder" spelled backwards.
+Wendy finds Jack's manuscript written with nothing but countless repetitions of the proverb "All work and no play makes Jack a dull boy".
+When Jack threatens her life, Wendy knocks him unconscious with a baseball bat and locks him in the kitchen pantry, but she and Danny cannot leave because Jack previously sabotaged the hotel's two-way radio and snowcat.
+Back in their hotel room, Danny says "redrum" repeatedly and writes the word in lipstick on the bathroom door.
+Wendy sees the word in the mirror and realizes that it is actually "murder" spelled backward.

 Jack is freed by Grady and goes after Wendy and Danny with an axe.
-Danny escapes outside through the bathroom window, and Wendy fights Jack off with a knife when he breaks through the door.
-Hallorann, having flown in from Colorado to respond to Danny's plea for help, reaches the hotel in another snowcat.
-His arrival distracts Jack, who ambushes and murders Hallorann in the lobby, then pursues Danny into the hedge maze.
-Wendy runs through the hotel looking for Danny, encountering the hotel's ghosts and a vision of cascading blood similar to Danny's premonition.
+Danny escapes outside through the bathroom window, and Wendy fights Jack off with a knife when he tries to break through the door.
+Hallorann, having flown back to Colorado from his Florida winter home, reaches the hotel in another snowcat.
+Jack ambushes and murders him with the axe, then pursues Danny into an expansive hedge maze on the hotel grounds.
+Wendy runs through the hotel looking for Danny, encountering the hotel's ghosts, Hallorann's bloody corpse, and a vision of cascading blood from an elevator similar to Danny's premonition.